rssh/dotty-cps-async/_sources/AutomaticColoring.rst.txt

  import cps.warnValueDiscard

-Note that custom value discarding is automatically enabled for effect monads to prevent situations where discarding values drop branches in the computation flow.
+Note that custom value discarding is automatically enabled for effect monads, to prevent situations where discarding values drop branches in the computation flow.
 Let's look again at the code:

 .. code-block:: scala